israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 - Split the data into training/validate/test splits of 60/20/20
   - X_tr, X_test, y_tr, y_test and set test_size = 0.20.
   - Followed by X_train, X_val, y_train, y_val with test_size = 0.25.
-- Set stratify = y due to imbalanced data
+- Set stratify = y due to the imbalanced data.
 - Used the "validate" set to evaluate the model’s performance during training and tune hyperparameters.

 ### Modeling: XGBoost Binomial Classification